Grab one of the best iPhone 13 cases to protect that gorgeous new phone

 Clear choice: Spigen Ultra Hybrid Mag Designed for iPhone 13 Case (2021)

 Sometimes you've just got to show off the color of that beautiful new iPhone with a clear case.
-This one is slim, lightweight, and clear.
+The Spigen Ultra Hybrid is slim, lightweight, and clear, as described in our review of a previous model.
 Spigen's air cushion technology offers lots of protection in a trim package.
 It's MagSafe-compatible, too.

-Basic black: CYRILL Leather Brick Designed for iPhone 13 Case (2021)
+Sleek and simple: CYRILL Leather Brick Designed for iPhone 13 Case (2021)

-Whether you want a simple, basic black case or something a bit more interesting, CYRILL has a case for you.
-This basic black case is made of faux vegan leather.
+CYRILL has a case for you, whether you want a simple, basic neutral case or something a bit more interesting.
+This basic black case is made of vegan faux leather.
 It's shock absorbent and has a soft microfiber lining.

 Designer duds: Kate Spade New York Protective Hardshell Case for MagSafe for iPhone 13

 Get the designer look on your iPhone 13 with a Kate Spade case from Incipio.
+As you can tell from our review, we love the way this case looks.
 Choose from a wide variety of fashionable cases that are slim, protective, and have MagSafe compatibility.

 Great value: ESR Air Armor Case for iPhone 13